vidartf/jupyterlab_discovery/docs/source/usage.rst

 Usage
 =====

-When starting JupyterLab, the extension will query the server for which extensions are installed, and their status.
+When starting JupyterLab, the extension will query the server about which extensions are installed, and their status.
 Once this information has been obtained, the base view of the extension panel will look something like
 this: